kkaicdev/kkaicdev/README.md

 ## Hello!

-- 👋 I’m a software developer experienced in C++, C, and Python.
+- 👋 Hi!
+I’m a software engineer with experience in C++, C, and Python.
-- 💻 I’m passionate about networks, security, and low-level systems. :)
+- 💻 I’m passionate about networking, security, and low-level systems.